Stellify-Software-Ltd/stellify/README.md

 We’re essentially creating a high-level abstraction over programming itself.
 You could apply transformations, enforce consistency across an entire codebase, or even optimize generated code via AI, before outputting it.

-Here's an example of how we would store an HTML tag:
+Here's an example of how we would store an HTML tag using Stellify:

 ```
 {